 Adding NV Play Cricket to Anti-Virus Exclusions

-Sometimes anti-virus applications might mistakenly flag NV Play Cricket as a security threat, causing disruptions to its functionality.
+Sometimes anti-virus applications might mistakenly flag NV Play Cricket for Windows as a security threat, causing disruptions to its functionality.

 To ensure smooth performance, we recommend adding NV Play Cricket to your anti-virus exclusions list or marking it as a trusted application.